brakmic/SKPlayground/README.md

 ## Core Features
 SkPlayground is built on C# and [.NET 7](https://dotnet.microsoft.com/en-us/download), using [Semantic Kernel](https://www.nuget.org/packages/Microsoft.SemanticKernel/) from Microsoft.
 It is equipped with several plugins:

+### Assistant Plugin:
+- **Chat**: A chat functionality capable of interfacing with memory sourced externally from vector or SQL databases.

 ### DevOps Plugin:
 - **Kubernetes**: Generates YAML files based on user descriptions to complete specific tasks.